UKPLab/arxiv2024-lfqa-hallucination/README.md

 ## Fine-grained Hallucination Detection and Mitigation in Long-form Question Answering

-This repository contains the code for
+This repository contains the code for our arXiv 2024 paper "Fine-grained Hallucination Detection and Mitigation in Long-form Question Answering".
+We provide the code for the following tasks:

 * Creating an expert-annotated hallucination dataset for long-form question answering
 * Methodologies to detect and mitigate hallucinations in long-form question answers